goharbor/harbor/CONTRIBUTING.md

 Both `$working_dir` and `$user` are mentioned in the figure above.

 ### Branch
 Changes should be made on your own fork in a new branch.
 The branch should be named  `XXX-description` where XXX is the number of the issue.
-PR should be rebased on top of master without multiple branches mixed into the PR.
+PR should be rebased on top of `main` without multiple branches mixed into the PR.
 If your PR do not merge cleanly, use commands listed below to get it up to date.

 ```
 #goharbor is the origin upstream

 cd $working_dir/harbor
 git fetch goharbor
-git checkout master
+git checkout main
-git rebase goharbor/master
+git rebase goharbor/main
 ```

-Branch from the updated `master` branch:
+Branch from the updated `main` branch:

 ```
-git checkout -b my_feature master
+git checkout -b my_feature main
 ```

 ### Develop, Build and Test